-Several months ago I added a supplement to my regimen that included 5-HTP.
-I wasn’t taking this supplement for depression.
-I was taking it because it is believed that serotonin plays an important role in fibromyalgia, chronic fatigue syndrome, adrenal fatigue and migraine headaches, all of which are conditions that I live with.
+When I added a supplement to my regimen that included 5-HTP, I wasn’t taking this supplement for depression.
+I was taking it because it is believed that serotonin plays an important role in adrenal fatigue and migraine headaches, both of which are conditions that I live with.
 I didn’t have depression.

-In about a week, almost all the depression, dread, fear, hot flashes, severe intolerance to heat etc., were gone.
-Then in two weeks I was pretty much back to my normal self, except my adrenal glands had not recovered completely yet.
-This all went down right around Christmas, and I still haven’t been able to get my adrenal glands back to where they were previously.
-I still have to rest more than normal and I’m seeing a new nutritionist specializing in adrenal exhaustion to help me address this issue.
+In about a week, almost all the depression, dread, fear, hot flashes, a severe intolerance to heat, etc., were gone.
+Then in two weeks, I was pretty much back to my normal self, except my adrenal glands had not recovered completely yet.
+I still haven’t been able to get my adrenal glands back to where they were previously.
+I still have to rest more than normal and engage in lots of self-nurturing for the adrenals.

 Again, I want to note that I don’t share this experience with you to discourage the usage of 5-Hydroxytryptophan or other amino acid therapies.
 Just because I had a bad experience does not mean that you will.
 Many people use these therapies and experience positive results.
 Probably most people will not have the side effects of 5-HTP that I did, but a small pool of people might.